Lateral movement and Amcache: ProgramId pivoting across hosts

 Where-Object { $_.Manufacturer -match $suspiciousVendor } |

-Select-Object @{n='Host';e={$host}}, FriendlyName, Manufacturer, KeyLastWriteTimestamp
+Select @{n='Host';e={$host}}, FriendlyName, Manufacturer, KeyLastWriteTimestamp

-See USB and device history from Amcache for the device-side patterns in detail.
+}See USB and device history from Amcache for the device-side patterns in detail.

 Combining with non-Amcache sources#

-• 4624 (Logon) + 4625 (Failed logon) on the destination hosts — when did the attacker authenticate, and as whom?
+- 4624 (Logon) and 4625 (Failed logon) on destination hosts.
+When did the attacker authenticate, as whom?

-• 4648 (Explicit credential logon) — credentialed lateral movement (PsExec, RDP with passed-in credentials).
+- 4648 (Explicit credential logon).
+Credentialed lateral movement (PsExec, RDP with passed-in credentials).

-• Sysmon 3 (Network connect) + Sysmon 22 (DNS query) — outbound C2.
+services.exe(PsExec / remote service),wmiprvse.exe(WMI), orexplorer.exe(interactive)? - Sysmon 3 (Network connect) + Sysmon 22 (DNS query).
+Outbound C2.

-• Velociraptor / EDR process trees — same data, easier to navigate.
+- Velociraptor / EDR process trees.
+Same data, easier to navigate.

-A single Amcache pivot scoping the spread, joined to per-host authentication and process events on the matching hosts, gives you a defensible timeline of: who, when, from where, via what binary, using what credential.
+A single Amcache pivot scoping spread, joined to per-host authentication and process events on the matching hosts, gives you a defensible timeline of: who, when, from where, via what binary, using what credential.

 When the pivot misses#

-Three situations where the Amcache cross-host pivot underperforms:
+Three situations where the cross-host Amcache pivot underperforms.

-The appraiser hasn't run on the destination hosts yet#
+The appraiser hasn't run yet on destinations#

-The attacker scrubbed Amcache on each host they reached#
+The attacker scrubbed Amcache on each host#

-The attacker used different binaries per host#
+Different binaries per host#

 Related posts